lynnfaraday/aresmush.com/tutorials/config/game.md

 You can configure basic information about your game.
 This information is used in the [AresCentral games directory](http://arescentral.aresmush.com).
 See [Managing the Game Directory](/tutorials/manage/directory.html) for more information.

-To configure the game preferencse:
+To configure the game preferences:

 1. Select Admin -> Setup.
 2. Select 'Game Info' under Basic Information.